jbaudanza/jbaudanza.github.com/markdown/async_rails.md

 end
 ```

-This allows us the full functionality of Rails without having to block waiting
+This give us access to the full functionality of Rails without having to
-on an external service.
+block waiting on an external service.